EGPostema/DrawerDissect/README.md

 🤖 **Open-Source Alternatives**

-Our training data for all FMNH models can be downloaded to train open-source models at: [LINK TO HUGGINGFACE REPO TBD]
+Our training data for all CV models can be downloaded to train open-source models at: [Coming Soon]

 ### Edit LLM Prompts